yakfikr/shopify-theme-starter/README.md

    ```

 The package is bundled once and shared across all bundles via the import map.
 This pattern is inspired by [Shopify Horizon](https://github.com/Shopify/horizon).

-### CSS Variables

-Theme settings from the Shopify customizer are converted to CSS custom properties in `snippets/css-variables.liquid`.

 ## Scripts